Unboxed-Software/solana-course/content/pda.md

 Keep in mind that we made breaking changes to the review accounts (i.e. adding a discriminator).
 If you were to use the same program ID that you've used previously when deploying this program, none of the reviews you created previously will show on this frontend due to a data mismatch.

-If you need more time with this project to feel comfortable with these concepts, have a look at the [solution code](https://github.com/Unboxed-Software/solana-movie-program) before continuing.
-Note that the solution code is on the `main` branch of the linked repository.
+If you need more time with this project to feel comfortable with these concepts, have a look at the [solution code](https://github.com/Unboxed-Software/solana-movie-program/tree/solution-add-comments) before continuing.
+Note that the solution code is on the `solution-add-comments` branch of the linked repository.

 # Challenge